maxking/docker-mailman/README.md

 ```

 Note that the web frontend in the mailman-web container is, by default, only
 configured to serve dynamic content.
-Anything static like stylesheets etc is
+Anything static like stylesheets, etc., is
 expected to be served directly by the web server.
 The static content exists at
 `/opt/mailman/web/static` and should be _aliased_ to `/static/` in the web
 server configuration.